dgonz64/redux-form-auto/README.md

 Form will be validated following the rules set in the schema, beginning with the type itself.

-It also allows you to build arrays of other schemas as ReduxForm's [FieldArray](https://redux-form.com/7.3.0/docs/api/fieldarray.md/).
+It also allows you to build arrays from other schemas as ReduxForm's [FieldArray](https://redux-form.com/7.3.0/docs/api/fieldarray.md/).
 You just toss an array with another schema from elsewhere as first element and `Autoform` will allow you to add and remove elements:

 ```javascript
     import { Schema } from 'redux-form-auto'